reiddraper/data-traceability/data-traceability.markdown

 identifier and time-stamp.
 This will aid us finding the exact inputs to any of our data processing steps, should we need to go back and debug them.

-## An Example

-Imagine we're building a news aggregation site.
-The homepage will display the top stories of the day, with the ability to drill down by topic.
-Each story will also have a link to display coverage of the same event from other sources.

-We'll need to be able to do several things:

-1. Crawl the web for news stories
-1. Determine story popularity/timeliness via shares on social media, and perhaps source (we assume a story on the New York Times homepage is important/popular).
-1. Cluster stories about the same event together.
-1. Determine event popularity (maybe this will be aggregate popularity of the individual stories?).

 ### Crawlers